nervosnetwork/docs.nervos.org/website/docs/dapp/issue-custom-token.md

 }
 ```

-This function accepts two parameters one is a private key of the issuer and one is the amount of token.
-Noticed that we are trying to create an output cell whose type script is an xUDT script, and the args of this xUDT script is the issuer's lock script hash, that's why we have the following lines of code:
+This function accepts two parameters, one private key of the issuer and the amount of token.
+Notice that we are trying to create an output cell whose type script is an xUDT script, and the args of this xUDT script is the issuer's lock script hash, that's why we have the following lines of code:

 ```ts
 const { lockScript } = generateAccountFromPrivateKey(privKey);
 const xudtArgs = utils.computeScriptHash(lockScript) + "00000000";
 ```

-Also noticed the `00000000` here is just a placeholder, to unleash more power of the xUDT script, this placeholder can contain some specific data, but now we don't need to worry about this part.
+Also notice the `00000000` here is just a placeholder, to unleash more power of the xUDT script, this placeholder can contain some specific data, but now we don't need to worry about this part.

 Further down the function, you can see that the full target output cell of our custom token looks like this: